-The Headteacher has overall responsibility for breach notification within the School.
+The School Business Manager has overall responsibility for breach notification within the School.
 They are responsible for ensuring breach notification processes are adhered to by all staff and are the designated point of contact for personal data breaches.

-In the absence of the Headteacher, please do contact the Deputy Headteacher.
+In the absence of the School Business Manager, please contact the Headteacher.

-The Data Protection Officer (DPO) is responsible for overseeing this policy and developing data--related policies and guidelines.
+The Data Protection Officer (DPO) is responsible for overseeing this policy and developing data-related policies and guidelines.

-Please contact the DPO with any questions about the operation of this policy or the GDPR or if you have any concerns that this policy is not being or has not been followed.
+Please contact the DPO with any questions about the operation of this policy or the UK GDPR or if you have any concerns that this policy is not being or has not been followed.

-The DPO's contact details are set out below: --
+The DPO's contact details are set out below: -

-Data Protection Officer: Craig Stilwell Address: Judicium Consulting Ltd, 72 Cannon Street, London, EC4N 6AE Email: dataservices@judicium.com Telephone: 0203 326 9174
+Data Protection Officer: Judicium Consulting Limited Address: 72 Cannon Street, London, EC4N 6AE

+Email: dataservices@judicium.com Web: www.judiciumeducation.co.uk

+Telephone: 0203 326 9174 Lead Contact: Craig Stilwell

-Security and Data--Related Policies
+Security and Data Related Policies

-Staff should refer to the following policies that are related to this data protection policy: --Security Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse.
+Staff should refer to the following policies that are related to this Data Breach Policy: -

-Data Protection Policy which sets out the School's obligations under GDPR about how they process personal data.
+- Security Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse. - Data Protection Policy which sets out the School's obligations under UK GDPR about how they process personal data. - Cyber Security Policy which sets out the School's obligations and guidelines for cyber security issues.

-These policies are also designed to protect personal data and can be found on the Staff Shared Drive.
+These policies are also designed to protect personal data and can be found on the Staff Shared Drive and the school website.